skarumbairam/LearningCasts/README.md

 ![1721185522661](https://github.com/user-attachments/assets/fe7819d6-42a8-42b9-ac38-3bd46dbbd5c3)

-## What is Debouncing & Throtling?
+## What is Debouncing & Throttling?

 Both are techniques to stop unnecessary API calls which will put a lot of pressure on the server